 It has been almost a decade since my last visit to Budapest.
-Back then, ruin bars weren’t even a thing most people had heard of.
+Back then, ruin bars weren’t a big thing yet.
 The first of them, Szimpla Kert, opened up way back in 2002 but it really took off in later years.

 It all started when creative people saw the use for old abandoned buildings in the 7th District.
 This area was once part of the Jewish ghetto, which was crumbling after the horrors of WW2.
 Soon others followed and alternative spaces started to appear all around the city.

 At first it was feared that the so called ruin pubs would be shut down, but since they turned out to be so popular they survived.
 Today these crumbling water holes are among the most visited places in all of Budapest and offer a great variety of music, decorations and crowds.